natansevero/100-days-of-code-r1/README.md

 ### R1D42/D43/D44

 Adding auth strategy in backend and frontend application and doing deployment to heroku.
 DONE!
 I finished my Billing Cycle application \o/

+### R1D45

+I started a new application to manage courses.
+Today I initialized the backend application with Node.js